dsdanielpark/dsdanielpark/README.md

 ### Hello 👋
-### 🌱 I'm studying hard...to become an AI researcher in the medical domain.
+### 🌱 I'm studying hard...
+- to become an AI researcher in the medical domain.

 ### ✨ I’m currently learning...
 - Computer Vision